 - Select a memory or problem, rate distress from 0 to 10.

-- Tap on the Karate Chop point while saying “Even though [name problem], I still love and accept myself.”
+- Tap on the Side of Hand point while saying “Even though [name problem], I still love and accept myself.”
 Repeat three times.

-- Tap the points (see below) while talking through your memory or problem out loud, approximately three times through the points.
+- Tap the points in order while talking through your memory or problem aloud, approximately three cycles.
+Tapping order is as follows:

 - Rate new level of distress from 0-10.